Immigration updates

 If you will study in Canada for more than 6 months, it is important that you always have a valid study permit and that you extend it before it expires if you need more time to finish your studies.
 You are responsible for ensuring you have a valid study permit.
 Our reminder system was built to help you stay on top of your document expiry dates.

-You must have a study permit if your courses or program of studies is longer than 6 months.
+You must have a study permit if your program of study is longer than 6 months.

-You do not need a study permit if your program or course:
+You do not need a study permit if your program of studies:

-• will be 6 months or shorter, and
+- will be 6 months or less, and

-• will end before your initial immigration status expires/ends (such as your work permit, 6 month visitor status, visitor record, stamp in passport, etc).
+- will end before your initial immigration status expires/ends (such as your first work permit, 6 month visitor status, visitor record, stamp in passport, etc).

 Some students are also study permit exempt.